-- In the sequel blog to be released in March 2017, we will provide eager readers with a sampling decision tree (refer to the previous parenthetical statement about reading aversion), to give them some guidance on when to choose one sampling method versus another.
+In the sequel blog, we provide eager readers with a sampling decision tree (refer to the previous parenthetical statement about reading aversion), to give them some guidance on when to choose one sampling method versus another.

-- In our third post (April 2017), we will offer empirically-derived recommendations for choosing sample sizes for qualitative inquiry (sorry… this one will require some reading).
+In our third post, we offer empirically-derived recommendations for choosing sample sizes for qualitative inquiry (sorry… this one requires some reading).

 Sit down, hold on to your hats and glasses, and enjoy the sampling ride!